on forgetting

 I decided that I will omit peoples’ names entirely, to protect their privacy.
 They will be referenced as “my friend”, “my roommate”, “my physics professor.”
 But obviously, and thankfully, I have more than one of all of those descriptors.
 If, for example, there are three friends involved in a story, I’ll use their first initials.
 If two+ people have the same first initial, I’ll randomize their referential letter.

 I will also exercise discretion in blurring details surrounding a person, location, or event; for instance, in a previous anonymous blog, I’d written that a friend and I went out for dinner where they celebrated recent success on an altruistic project.
 I went into detail about what that project was and why it mattered to both of us, but I’m highly unlikely to do so here.
-Randos can easily find who my friend is, and this isn’t Instagram where the follower count is hidden.
+Randos can easily find who my friend is when they know my name and the university I attend, when they can look up my Instagram page with just a few presses of the fingers.
+But the structural integrity of the story will remain.
+At the end of the day, I’m not that worried about being doxxed via GitHub Pages.